 He has experience in providing treatment services in Medication Assisted Treatment, Outpatient, and Inpatient treatment settings.

-He is trained as a clinical supervisor for SUD treatment providers.
-Michael is a Harley Davidson motorcycle enthusiast who spends as much time as possible in the wind.
+Michael is a registered clinical supervisor with IBOL and IBADCC In his free time, Michael is a Harley Davidson motorcycle enthusiast who spends as much time as possible in the wind.

 Tara received a Bachelor of Science in Marriage and Family Studies from BYU-Idaho and a Masters of Social Work from University of Nevada Reno.

 Tara has a person centered perspective and specializes in grief work.